coreeng/prod-readiness/README.md

 ## Roadmap

-- use trivy library rather than the command line (to prevent: "trivy": executable file not found in $PATH )
+- Use trivy library rather than the command line (to prevent: "trivy": executable file not found in $PATH ) - see [#17](https://github.com/coreeng/prod-readiness/issues/17)
-- use docker library rather than the command line (to prevent: "docker": executable file not found in $PATH )
+- Use docker library rather than the command line (to prevent: "docker": executable file not found in $PATH ) - see [#17](https://github.com/coreeng/prod-readiness/issues/17)
-- release a versioning image, rather than requesting users to build it
+- Run CIS benchmark with limited permissions - see [#18](https://github.com/coreeng/prod-readiness/issues/18)
+- Improve CIS benchmark report - see [#14](https://github.com/coreeng/prod-readiness/issues/14)
+- Run cloud provider specific CIS benchmark - see [#21](https://github.com/coreeng/prod-readiness/issues/21)